Y-Xiang-hub/AdvEWM/README.md

         year = {2024},
         issn = {2214-2126},
         doi = {https://doi.org/10.1016/j.jisa.2023.103662},
-        author = {Yuexin Xiang and Tiantian Li and Wei Ren and Jie He and Tianqing Zhu and Kim-Kwang Raymond Choo}
+        author = {Yuexin Xiang and Tiantian Li and Wei Ren and Jie He and Tianqing Zhu and Kim-Kwang Raymond Choo}}
-}

 If you have any questions please feel free to contact us at Yuexin.Xiang@monash.edu.